ElusiveNULL/avanzata-docs/README.md

-## [Advisory] This project is a WIP.
-While Avanzata itself is complete, the documentation is not.
+## [Advisory] This project is a WIP, the documentation is not finished.
 Current goals:
 - Add sample sentences page